Gertrude Sinha Hirsch: Return to Santiniketan

-During the 1950s, Sinha managed the household with minimal domestic help.
-Twice a week, she walked the 3.5 km from the family's house in Rattanpally, Santiniketan to Bolpur Railway Station to do her grocery shopping at the market.
-She would then carry the shopping home on her head, or with the help of a village lady in her employment.
-To access water, the family had a well in their compound, from which Sinha, or their daughter Kamona, would draw water.
-The house in Santiniketan had no electricity, so Sinha would cook the family's meals on a kerosene stove.
-She had domestic help with cleaning.
-Meanwhile, she ran her textile design studio from home, mixing up vegetable dyes and synthetic dyes in her small kitchen under the light of oil lamps.
+During the 1950s, Hirsch managed the household with minimal domestic help.
+Twice weekly, she walked the 3.5 km from their home in Rattanpally, Santiniketan, to the market near Bolpur Railway Station to buy groceries, carrying them home on her head or with assistance from a local woman she employed.
+Water was drawn from a well on the family's property, often by Hirsch or her daughter Kamona.
+The house had no electricity, and Hirsch cooked on a kerosene stove.
+She had help with cleaning, but ran her textile design studio from home, preparing both vegetable and synthetic dyes in her small kitchen under the light of oil lamps.

 Job in Kurseong

-In May 1960, Sinha took up a position as Art Mistress at the Dowhill School in Kurseong, where she remained for three years.
+In May 1960, Hirsch accepted a position as art mistress at Dowhill School in Kurseong, where she remained for three years.

-In July 1962 Sinha received her Indian citizenship.
+In July 1962, Hirsch received Indian citizenship.

-During this time, Kiron continued to work independently as an artist in Santiniketan, with Gertrude's teaching jobs supporting his career.
-Apart from during her tenure in Kurseong, Kiron followed his wife to each location and recorded aspects of the environment and daily life through painting and sketches.
-However, Gertrude was not only his wife and key financial supporter.
-Kiron declared that he regarded her as his most significant artistic influence and was "my inspiration, my muse, my most important teacher and the love of my life".
+During this period, Kiron continued to work independently as an artist in Santiniketan, supported financially by Hirsch's teaching positions.
+With the exception of her tenure in Kurseong, Kiron accompanied his wife to each location and recorded aspects of the local environment and daily life through paintings and sketches.

+Hirsch was not only Kiron's wife and principal financial supporter, but also a major artistic influence.
+Kiron stated that he regarded her as his most significant artistic inspiration and described her as "my inspiration, my muse, my most important teacher and the love of my life".

 Australian tour

-In late July 1963, Sinha and her 18-year-old daughter, Kamona, travelled to Australia on the P&O Orient Lines ship SS Oronsay to bring Kiron's work to the notice of the Australian people by holding exhibitions of his work.
-In addition to promoting her husband's work, this was also an opportunity for a reunion with her only brother, Leopold Hirsch, whom she had not seen for 27 years.
+In late July 1963, Hirsch and her 18-year-old daughter, Kamona, travelled to Australia on the P&O Orient Lines ship SS Oronsay to promote Kiron's artwork through a series of exhibitions.
+The trip also provided an opportunity for Hirsch to reunite with her only brother, Leopold Hirsch, whom she had not seen for 27 years.
 Hirsch had emigrated to Adelaide, Australia in 1939.
-Hirsch and Sinha corresponded regularly, and Hirsch provided Kiron with painting materials for many decades and did his best to promote Kiron's work in Australia.
+The siblings had maintained regular correspondence, and Hirsch provided Kiron with painting materials for many decades while promoting his work in Australia.

 The first exhibition was held from 23 September to 4 October 1963 at the Argus Gallery in Melbourne.
-J. S. Bloomfield, the Minister for Education, opened the exhibition in the presence of the Guest of Honour, Jayachamarajendra Wadiyar, the Maharajah of Mysore.
+J.S.
+Bloomfield, the minister for education, officially opened the exhibition in the presence of the guest of honour, Jayachamarajendra Wadiyar, the maharajah of Mysore.

 The second exhibition was held from 15 to 25 October 1963 at the Dominion Gallery in Sydney.

-Sinha and Kamona returned to India in November 1963.
-Although they maintained a regular correspondence, Sinha and Hirsch did not meet again.
+Hirsch and Kamona returned to India in November 1963.
+Despite maintaining regular correspondence thereafter, Gertrude and Leo did not meet again.